 Do not miss out on trying a cup of Jamaican Blue Mountain coffee while you are in Jamaica.
 Sipping your coffee on one of Jamaica’s beautiful beaches is relaxing.
-This world-class coffee is highly sought-after and it is one of the most expensive coffee in the world.
+This world-class coffee is highly sought-after, and it is one of the most expensive coffees in the world.
 Chris Blackwell once said, “Jamaica has the best coffee, the best sugar, the best ginger, and some of the best cocoa in the world.”

 Flights to Jamaica

 To visit Jamaica, you can travel on a cruise ship.
 On the other hand, flying is the quickest and cheapest way to reach Jamaica.
 There are three international airports in Jamaica; Norman Manley International Airport in Kingston, Sangster International Airport in Montego Bay, and Ian Fleming International Airport in Ocho Rios.

 The flight duration from Cuba to Montego Bay in Jamaica takes around one hour and 22 minutes.
 There are also many flights from Jamaica to The Bahamas that take around four hours.
 Travelling from Jamaica to Barbados takes two hours and 35 minutes.

 The UK to Jamaica flights are a lot.
 To travel to Jamaica from the UK, you can take a plane from London, Birmingham, Manchester, Belfast, or Aberdeen.
 Nine hours and 45 minutes are the estimated duration of a flight from London to Kingston.
 However, it takes 10 hours and 15 minutes from Manchester to Jamaica.

 Enjoy a four-hour flight from Canada to Jamaica.
 From New York to Jamaica, it takes only three hours and 40 minutes.
 However, it takes three hours and 20 minutes from Mexico City to Jamaica.